ArkhenRei/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes
-- This project is a food recipes site.
-- In this project, basic HTML knowledge will demonstrated.
+I've created a recipes site to demonstrate my basic HTML and Git skills.